 In addition, this Progressive Mindfulness Relaxation tool, part of our Toolkit, is a 20-minute coping intervention that is very detailed and useful for an individual client or a group.

-The Mindfulness-X© Masterclass can be extremely useful and can be used in advance of, or as a complement to, PMR training.
+The Mindfulness-X© Masterclass can be extremely useful and can be used to prepare for or as a complement to PMR training.